AMC’s valuation is a date with derangement

 - Shares of AMC were up 4% to $65.16 as of 2:10 p.m.
 ET on June 3.
 Year to date, the stock is up more than 3,000%.

-- For previous columns by the authors, Reuters customers can click on and
+- For previous columns by the authors, Reuters customers can click on [SILVA/] and [SABA/]

 Breakingviews